-- How can I find Bude Sea Pool?
-We are right on the South West Coast Path just above Summerleaze Beach in Bude, where you can park.
+- We are right on the South West Coast Path just above Summerleaze Beach in Bude, where you can park.
 See us on Google Maps.

-- How can I use Bude Sea Pool safely?
-Bude Sea Pool provides a safer environment than the sea for swimmers and water sports, however it is not without risk, and use of Bude Sea Pool is at your own risk.
+- Bude Sea Pool provides a safer environment than the sea for swimmers and water sports, however it is not without risk, therefore use of Bude Sea Pool is at your own risk.
 Bude Sea Pool is a natural environment so sharp objects like rocks, shells etc. can wash into the pool and it may become slippery due to algae.
 Take care when using the walkways as these may be slippery when wet.
 Bude Sea Pool staff are present when the RNLI lifeguards maintain cover at Summerleaze beach during the summer months.
 Check out our safety information for more details.

 Bude Sea Pool is right on the South West Coast Path above Summerleaze Beach in Bude, EX23 8HN.
 See us on Google Maps.